SNSB/DWB-Contrib/DiversityCollection/Import/Schemas/BFL/BFLobscoll/README.md

 The import table includes the following information:

-- Location (Collection date, locality description, habitat, altitude, MTB, Coordinates in Gauss-Krüger)
+- Location (Collection date, locality description, habitat, altitude, MTB, coordinates in Gauss-Krüger)
 - Observer name
 - Identification using a list or entering names
 - Analysis data: Floristic status, number of units and area